SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 ### Linking to New Tutorial

-For the new tutorial to be visible on the [user documentation page](../tutorials/index.html), add the filename to the list in the  [`UncertainSCI/docs/tutorials/index.rst` file](https://github.com/SCIInstitute/UncertainSCI/blob/master/docs/tutorials/index.rst).
+For the new tutorial to be visible on the [tutorials page](../tutorials/index.html#tutorials), add the filename to the list in the  [`UncertainSCI/docs/tutorials/index.rst` file](https://github.com/SCIInstitute/UncertainSCI/blob/master/docs/tutorials/index.rst).

 ## Testing Documentation